SyncfusionExamples/getting-started-with-the-dotnet-maui-busy-indicator/README.md

 ## How to run this application
 To run this application, you need to first clone the `getting-started-with-the-dotnet-maui-busy-indicator` repository and then open it in Visual Studio 2022.
 Now, simply build and run your project to view the output.

-## <a name="troubleshooting"></a>Troubleshooting ##
-### Path too long exception
-If you are facing a path too long exception when building this example project, close Visual Studio rename the repository to short, and build the project.

 ## Features and Benefits

 ### Animation types
-The [.NET MAUI Busy Indicator](https://www.syncfusion.com/maui-controls/maui-busy-indicator?utm_source=github&utm_medium=listing&utm_campaign=maui-busy-indicator-github-samples) includes 3 pre-built animations that can be shown within the application.
+The [.NET MAUI Busy Indicator](https://help.syncfusion.com/maui/busy-indicator/getting-started?utm_source=github&utm_medium=listing&utm_campaign=maui-busy-indicator-github-samples) includes 3 pre-built animations that can be shown within the application.

 ### Circular material
-The [.NET MAUI Busy Indicator](https://www.syncfusion.com/maui-controls/maui-busy-indicator?utm_source=github&utm_medium=listing&utm_campaign=maui-busy-indicator-github-samples) renders an Android-style material animation in a circular path.
+The .NET MAUI Busy Indicator renders an Android-style material animation in a circular path.

 ### Linear material
 The .NET MAUI Busy Indicator renders an Android-style material animation in a fixed horizontal line.

-### Cupertino
-The .NET MAUI Busy Indicator renders an iOS-style animation.

 ### Position
 The title can be placed either at the top or bottom of the indicator animation of the .NET MAUI Busy Indicator.